coconutswallow/Guides/_playersguide/downtime.md

 ### Crafting

 You can craft equipment and magic items.
-Except where otherwise stated, crafting equipment requires proficiency in a corresponding tool, costs DTP equal to the item cost / 25, and costs half the item price in gold.
-You must have a bastion with the requisite facilities to craft items (see <a href="https://docs.google.com/spreadsheets/d/1fBEv1yDNTD-vwUyK6pK_oiXg2K7OiltW35iFCqxyMTY/edit?gid=552371857#gid=552371857">Allowed Content</a> under Equipment or Loot to see crafting requirements)
+Except where otherwise stated, crafting equipment requires proficiency in a corresponding tool, costs DTP equal to the item cost / 25, and costs half the item price in gold, plus additional DTP for crafting magical items.
+You must have a bastion with the requisite facilities and your character must have the requisite tool skills to craft items.
+For crafting items that produce spell effects (e.g. spellwrought tattoos or wands), your character must be able to cast that spell.

+Only T1 or below items are craftable.

+See <a href="https://docs.google.com/spreadsheets/d/1fBEv1yDNTD-vwUyK6pK_oiXg2K7OiltW35iFCqxyMTY/edit?gid=552371857#gid=552371857">Allowed Content</a> under Equipment or Loot to see crafting requirements per item.

 ### Research